 The introduction discussions tend to be the most widely read discussions; in other discussions, students may read as many as they are required to, or they may read the posts only of the people they already know or that seem interesting from the subject line.
 With introductions, students are motivated to get to know each other.

-Often, instructors think their role should be to sit this discussion out and let students get to know each other without the instructor “getting in the way.”
-However, we recommend you do the exact opposite: the introductions are the one discussion activity where the instructor should absolutely respond to each student’s post, welcoming them into the course and commenting on something they noted in their introduction to make a personal connection.
+Instructors may think their role should be to sit this discussion out and let students get to know each other without the instructor “getting in the way.”
+However, we recommend you do the exact opposite: the introductions are the one discussion activity where the instructor should absolutely respond to each student, welcoming them into the course and commenting on something they noted in their introduction to make a personal connection.
 This crucial exercise may be time consuming, but it is vital to build your social presence in a course.

-To draw an analogy, if you were teaching a face-to-face course and a student introduced herself before the first day of class, you wouldn’t ignore her; you would welcome her to the course and talk with her a little.
+To draw an analogy, if you were teaching a face-to-face course and students introduce themselves on the first day of class, you wouldn’t ignore them; you would welcome them to the course and talk a little.
 Although not every aspect of online teaching is analogous to teaching a face-to-face course, introductions serve the same purpose in both cases: to help build a community of learning.